opentechinstitute/commotion-router-test-suite/FORKLOG.md

 pytest.ini file.
 Could also be implemented as a constant in config.py, then imported as needed, but it seemed beneficial to keep all test config options in a single file.

+Pytest uses a session-scoped, autouse fixture (defined in tests/conftest.py) to check for pytest.ini.
+If no file is found, a clean copy will be created using an example file.

+Tests using the admin credentials should test for the default password (ChangeMe), and use pytest.mark.xfail to trigger an expected failure until the default password is changed.

 To test:
 1. Connect to a Commotion node.